 MA: I did.
 Yes, I think more so though, with studying.
-I think if you make the effort for observer training then you're golden.
-So, as long as you have that like mindset and are able to just put that effort through, then you can get yourself through the training pretty well.
-But I didn't have really like a lot of species identification stuff.
+If you make the effort for observer training, then you're golden.
+As long as you have that like mindset and are able to just put that effort through, then you can get yourself through the training pretty well.
+But I didn't have really a lot of species identification stuff.
 I took anatomy and physiology, but that was about the extent of it.
-Working at my first job and doing microscope work, I was identifying fish, larvae and eggs, so that helped a lot.
-Yes.
+Working at my first job and doing microscope work, I was identifying fish, larvae, and eggs, so that helped a lot.